MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-linkedin.md

     - **Name**: Enter the name of the Power Apps security role that you created earlier, such as **LinkedIn Talent Hub HRIS Integration**.
     - **User ID**: Select a user who has permissions to write data in Personnel Management.

-### Create the entity in Dataverse
+### Create the table in Dataverse

 > [!IMPORTANT]
-> The integration with LinkedIn Talent Hub depends on virtual entities in Dataverse for Human Resources.
-As a prerequisite for this step in the setup, you must configure virtual entities.
-For information about how to configure virtual entities, see [Configure Dataverse virtual entities](https://docs.microsoft.com/dynamics365/human-resources/hr-admin-integration-common-data-service-virtual-entities).
+> The integration with LinkedIn Talent Hub depends on virtual tables in Dataverse for Human Resources.
+As a prerequisite for this step in the setup, you must configure virtual tables.
+For information about how to configure virtual tables, see [Configure Dataverse virtual tables](https://docs.microsoft.com/dynamics365/human-resources/hr-admin-integration-common-data-service-virtual-entities).

 1. In Human Resources, open the **Dataverse integration** page.